Last Updated on July 18, 2026 by Patrick Camuso, CPA

 Future Guidance

 The IRS may issue specific guidance addressing prediction market contracts as the market matures.
 Such guidance could modify or supersede portions of the analysis above on a prospective or retroactive basis.
-Until then, taxpayers and preparers must apply existing tax principles to the facts presented.
-Our approach reflects that framework and is documented accordingly.
+Until guidance changes, taxpayers need a reporting position grounded in the contract terms, platform mechanics, and their facts.

 Related Professional Discussion on Prediction Market Tax Treatment